Can Constipation Cause Back Pain?

-Other signs of constipation include straining to have a bowel movement or feeling as though you cannot completely empty your stool.
-Talk to your doctor if you have sharp pain, notice blood in your stool, or start vomiting as a result of your constipation.
+Other signs of constipation include straining to have a bowel movement or feeling as though you cannot completely empty your bowel.
+Talk to your doctor if you have sharp pain when constipated, notice blood in your stool, or start vomiting as a result of your constipation.
 It is also important to seek medical care if you have a fever, as these symptoms can be a sign of a serious medical condition.

 When you are constipated, you may feel pain in your abdomen or your lower back.
 Some possible causes of aching in the lumbar area with constipation include dehydration, a low-fiber diet, and bowel obstruction.
 You may also be having these symptoms due to medication side effects or a lack of exercise.
 Less commonly, constipation with back pain can be a sign of rectal cancer or colon cancer.